VarsouPenny/audio-fingerprint/README.md

 ## Abstract
 In this project we use [devaju](https://willdrevo.com/fingerprinting-and-audio-recognition-with-python/) which is an audio fingerprinting and recognition algorithm implemented in Python.
 Dejavu can memorize audio by listening to it once and fingerprinting it.
 Then by playing a song and recording microphone input or reading from disk, Dejavu attempts to match the audio against the fingerprints held in the database, returning the song being played.
-This project tests the performance of Dejavu audio fingerprinting framework in diffenent databases, either on Disk and through a microphone.

 ## Introduction